Annotation Configuration

 // Constructors, getters, and setters...}

-field will not be included in the SELECT statement and thus will not appear in the query results.
-This ensures that even if the password is stored in the database, it will not be exposed in routine queries.
+In this example, when you execute a query operation, the password field will not be included in the SELECT statement and therefore won’t appear in query results.
+This ensures that even though passwords are stored in the database, they won’t be exposed during routine queries.

 keepGlobalFormat